TracyGJG/utilities/README.md

 ### NB: The functions have been prepared with no input validation or additional error checking.

 ## Change Log

+## Update 13th October 2012

+- Added `extractProperty` to extract objects/values from a containing object given a path of property names.
+- Refinement of the `compareObjectByProperty` method.

 ## Update: 21st September 2021